-The barristers of New Brunswick celebrated the fiftieth anniversary of the entrance of Chief Justice Tuck into the profession by giving a banquet in his honor at the Barker House, fredericton on Tuesday evening.
+The barristers of New Brugswick celebrated the tiftieth anniversary of the entrance of Chief Justice Tuck into the profession by giving a banquet in his honor at the Barker House, fredericton on Tuesday evening.
 The function was presided over by J. D. Hazen, Esq., K.C., president of the Barrister's Society, and was a great demonstration of the high esteem in which the Chief is held not only by the legal profession, but also by all others who enjoy his acquaintance.
 Personal.

-Mrs. Tweedie, Mrs. Hutchison, Miss Belle Hutchison and her visitor, Miss Lowden of Toronto, have returned from a tour through a number of places of interest in New Brunswick and Nova Scotia, including Bridgetown, Annapolis County, N. S., where they spent a few days with Mrs. Tweedie's eldest daughter, Mrs. J. Stuart Benson, whose husband is manager of the Bank of Nova Scotia at that place.
-Premier Tweedie and R. A. Lawlor, E.q., K. C. went to Fredericton on Tuesday.
-KENDRICK'S LINIMENT curos while Throat and all Swellings, Pains and Lameness.
-Beware of Cheap Liniments at cheap prices.
-Hymeneal.

-The many old friends of the family on the Miramichi and elsewhere in Canada, will be pleased to hear of the marriage of Miss Marguerite (Reta) Kelly, youngest daughter of the late Hon, Wm.
+Mrs. Tweedie, Mrs. Hutchison, Miss Belle Hutchison and her visitor, Miss Lowden of Toronte, have returned from a tour through a number of places of interest in New Brunswick and Nova Scotia, including Bridgetown, Annapolis County, N. S., where they spent a few days with Mrs. Tweedie's eldest daughter, Mrs. J, Stuart Benson, whose husband is manager of the Bank of Nova Scotia at that place.
+Premier Tweedie and R. A. Lawlor, E.q., K. C. went to Fredericton on Taesday.
+KENDRICK'S LINIMENT curos while you eleep.
+Bathe treely for Sore Lungs and Throat and all Swellings, Pains and Lame- The many old friends of the family on th Miramichi and elsewhere in Canada, will pleased to hear of the marriage of Miss Marguerite (Reta) Kelly, youngest daughter of the late Hon, Wm.
 M. Kelly, formerly Chief Commissioner of Public Works and later a member of the Legislative Council of New Brunswick.
 The event took place on the 10th October, and the fortunate bridegroom was Beroarr Macfadden, the well known journalist and physical culture advocate, of New York city.
-The newly wedded pair, on their return from Europe, take up their residence in a cosy home on 111th St., New York, where their many friends-especially in this, the bride's native town-will wish them both life long happi-

-Boot & Shoe Department
+The newly wedded pair, on their return from Europe, take up their residence in a cosy home on 111th St., New York, where their many friends-especially in this, the bride's native town-will wish them both life long happi- Boot & Shoe Department Special Sale.

-Special Sale.

 Ladies' Goodyear Welt Extension Sole Boots, marked down to ing his high character and sterling qualities.
-Ladies' Dongola Bals Patent Tip, Stamped \$3.00 King Quality were Mr. Jas.
-McIntosh of the Grammar Ladies' Dongola Bals Patent Tip, Dull Kid Top, \$3.50 King Quality reduced to \$2.75 Ladies' Enamel Calf Bals Dull Kid Top, Stamped \$3.50 King Quality reduced to \$2.75 Ladies' Velvet Calf Bals Dull Kid Top, Stamped \$3.50 King Qual- John Connell, R. A. Lawlor, John McDonity reduced to \$2.75 Ladies' Patent Calf Bals Dull Kid Top, Stamped \$3.00 King G. F. Burnett, F H. Gibson, A. G. Mc-Quality reduced to \$2.50 W. S. LOGGIE Company, Ltd.
+Ladies' Dongola Bals Patent Tip, Stamped \$3.00 King Quality | were Mr. Jas.
+McIntosh of the Grammar reduced to \$2.50 Ladies' Dongola Bals Patent Tip, Dull Kid Top, \$3.50 King Quality reduced to \$2.75 Ladies' Enamel Calf Bals Dull Kid Top, Stamped \$3.50 King Quality reduced to \$2.75 tv reduced to \$2.75 Ladies' Patent Calf Bals Dull Kid Top, Stamped \$3.00 King | G. F. Burnett, F. H. Gibson, A. G. Mc- S. LOGGIE Company, Ltd.

+Induction at Millerton.

-Induction at Millerton Rev. J. G. Calquhoun, B. A., was in The printing of the paper is frequently ducted to Grace church, Millerton, last delayed by persons who hold back accounts Thursday evening.
-The Presbytery of Miramichi was represented by Rev J. D. Murray, moderator; Rev. D. Henderson and Rev. Dr. Arnott preached a fine sermon on "Abraham as a man of Prayer."
-Rev. hands on Wednesday after the paper is Mr. Murray inducted.
+Quality reduced to \$2.50 Rev. J. G. Calquhoun, B. A., was in ducted to Grace church, Millerton, last Thursday evening.
+The Presbytery Miramichi was represented by Rev. J. D Murray, moderator; Rev. D. Henderson and Rev. Dr. Arnott preached a fine sermon "Abraham as a man of Prayer."
+Rev. Mr. Murray inducted.
 Rev. D. Henderson gave a very masterly address to the new hardship because they do not appear; and, | minister, and Rev. Mr. Murray spoke appropriately to the people.
 Mrs. J. W. Miller sang are really free list advertisements.
 We a solo very sweetly.
-The service lasted want to help every deserving organization in about an hour and forty minutes and was Rev. Mr. Calquhoun was warmly welcomed by his people at the close of the make use of our columns.
+The service lasted want to help every deserving organization in about an hour and forty minutes and was comed by his people at the close of the make use of our columns.
 Send your matter service His ministry promises to be very Bathurst News.